-Trained in medicine, philosophy and bioethics in Germany, France, Switzerland and the United States, Annette's current research interests span research ethics, global health ethics and justice in health and health care.
-She has served as an advisor, among others, for the World Health Organization and the World Medical Association and sits on numerous scientific, editorial and other advisory boards.
+Annette has served as an advisor, amongst other positions, for the World Health Organization and the World Medical Association, and sits on numerous scientific, editorial and other advisory boards.
 Annette is a Fellow of the Hastings Center.

 - Ethics of research during humanitarian emergencies